 When it comes to dessert, look for flan (Spanish custard with a sweet sauce), sweet pastries, rice pudding, or tembleque (Puerto Rican custard).
-On a hot day (there are many in Puerto Rico!), cool off with a piragüa, which is crushed ice topped with flavored syrup.
+On a hot day (there are many in PR!), cool off with a piragüa, which is crushed ice topped with flavored syrup.
 So refreshing!

 As you may have noticed, Puerto Rican food is very meat-centric!
-On my first visit to San Juan, I was worried that I wouldn’t find anything to eat.
+On my first visit, I was worried that I wouldn't find anything to eat.

 I have a few favorite restaurants, and they have something for everyone, meat eaters and vegetarians included.
-Try Stuffed Avocado Shop, Casita Miramar, Lote 23, Pinky’s, El Yunque Treehouse (near El Yunque rainforest), Cinema Bar 1950, Waiters, and Señor Paleta for a cool dessert.
+Try Stuffed Avocado Shop, Casita Miramar, Lote 23, Pinky's, El Yunque Treehouse and 18 Degrees (both near El Yunque rainforest), Cinema Bar 1950, Waiters, La Penultima, and Señor Paleta for a cool dessert.

-If you happen to be visiting San Juan during a festival, make sure to join in the festivities!
+If you happen to be visiting the city during a festival, make sure to join in the festivities!

 Festivals are held throughout the year.
 They're an excellent way to learn about the island's history and culture, and a fun way to meet locals.
 Here are some of the most popular ones: